AxonIQ/reference-guide/part-i-getting-started/quick-start.md

 }
 ```

+(1) Annotation that is put on event handlers.
+Usually used to update a query model.
+When an `IssuedEvt` is published, this method will be invoked.
+For more details check [event handling](/part-ii-domain-logic/event-handling.md).

+(2) Annotation that is used to mark a method as a query handler.
+For more details check [query handling](/part-ii-domain-logic/query-handling.md).

 ### Configuration

-Having all this components defined, we can start wiring them in the configuration:
+Having all these components defined, we can start wiring them in the configuration:

 ```java
 CardSummaryProjection projection = new CardSummaryProjection();